kantarcise/notebook/neetcode/readme.md

   - Basically using the time that a car going to be at target with its
   - speed and whether or not the car behind it will catch up with it

 - 021.largest_rectangle_in_histogram:

- - Takeaway:
- -
   - What is the limiter case?
 If there is a smaller rectangle limiting the
   - rectangle to extend beyond.
   -
   - Handling Decreasing Heights: When the current height is smaller than the height
   - at the top of the stack (i.e., stack[-1][1] > h), it means the current height
   - terminates a sequence of increasing heights.
 In this case, the code calculates
   - the area of rectangles formed by the heights in the sequence and updates th
   - maximum area found so far.
   -
   - the while loop:
   -
   - The while loop continues executing as long as there are elements in the stack
   - (i.e., while stack), which implies that it will run until the stack is empty.
   -
   - Stack Top Comparison: The condition inside the while loop, stack[-1][1] > h,
   - checks whether the height of the current bar (h) is smaller than the height
   - of the bar at the top of the stack.
 In other words, it checks if the current
   - bar represents the end of a sequence of increasing heights.
   -
   - Popping Elements: When the condition is met (i.e., the current bar's height
   - is smaller), the loop executes, and it repeatedly pops elements from the
   - stack until the condition is no longer met.
 This is done with the line
   - index, height = stack.pop().
   -
   - Updating Maximum Area: For each popped element, it calculates the area of the
   - rectangle formed by that height and the width of the sequence of increasing
   - heights that ended at the current position (i - index).
 The maximum area
   - (max_area) is updated whenever a larger area is found.

+## Binary Search

+- 022.binary_search:

+  - Binary search, whether implemented iteratively or recursively, has a
+  - time complexity of O(log n) because it continuously reduces the search
+  - range by half with each comparison.
+This logarithmic time complexity
+  - is significantly faster than linear time complexity (O(n)), especially
+  - for large lists.
+  -
+  - In basic search, you can traverse the sequence but that would be O(n).
+  - We use 2 pointers and check if target is equal to kinda middle of the
+  - sequence so that we eliminate more than one value each loop.

+- 023.search_a_2d_matrix:

+  - ```
+    l, r = 0, len(seq) - 1
+    mid = l + ((r-l)//2)
+  -
+  - We dont have to iterate over all elements, not even every row.
+  -
+  - we can do double binary search to decide which row we are interested in
+  - and search for the target
+  -
+  - This should be obvious also
+  -
+  - ```ROWS, COLS = len(matrix), len(matrix[0])```

+- 024.koko_eating_bananas:

+  - math.ceil for finding the ceiling of a number.
+  -
+  - understanding the question will give you a range for possible k values -
+  - after that, we can apply binary search to that sequence!
+  - this is cool:
+  -
+  - ``` mid = l + ((r - l) // 2)```

+- 025.find_minimum_rotated_sorted_array:

+  - If you see a O(log n ) in the question, instantly think of binary search.
+  -
+  - Because we know the sequence is sorted, rotated but sorted, we can use this to our advantage.
+  -
+  - If the mid we calculate is bigger than left pointer, then we are in the sorted part of left
+  - so go to the right
+  -
+  - If the mid we calculate is smaller than right pointer, than we are in the sorted part of right
+  - so go to the left for even smaller numbers.